12 Top-Rated Weekend Getaways from Portland

 As one of the best beaches along the Oregon Coast, the beach at Seaside is wide, welcoming, and can simultaneously accommodate solo kite-flyers and huge sand volleyball tournaments.
 And the sunsets at Seaside are some of the best on the coast.

 Tillamook Head backdrops the Seaside Beach to the south, and the Seaside Streetcar offers free shuttles to the corresponding trailhead.
-For a great stay next to the beach, Lanai at the Cove is one of Seaside's top hotels and provides rooms with a view.

 10. Mount Rainier National Park